The localized slice spectral sequence, norms of Real bordism, and the Segal conjecture: The slice spectral sequence and the localized slice spectral sequence

 where $p$ ranges over a set of representatives for the orbits of monomials in the $\gamma^j \ovr_i$ generators, and $H_p \subset G$ is the stabilizer of $p$ (mod 2).
 Therefore, the $E_2$-page of the integer graded slice spectral sequence can be computed completely by writing down explicit equivariant chain complexes for the representation spheres $S^{\frac{|p|}{|H_p|} \rho_{H_p}}$.

 The exact same story holds for norms of $\BPR$ as well.
-By \cite[Theorems 2.25, 2.33]{HuKriz1}, the classical Quilllen idempotent $MU \longrightarrow MU$ lifts to a multiplicative idempotent $\MUR \to \MUR$ with image $\BPR$, resulting in particular in a multiplicative $C_2$-equivariant map
+By \cite[Theorems 2.25, 2.33]{HuKriz1}, the classical Quillen idempotent $MU \longrightarrow MU$ lifts to a multiplicative idempotent $\MUR \to \MUR$ with image $\BPR$, resulting in particular in a multiplicative $C_2$-equivariant map

 Taking the norm $N_{C_2}^G(-)$ of this map produces a multiplicative $G$-equivariant map